etemesi254/zune-image/docs/AddingNewDecoder.md

 Furthermore, you'll need to fill in values in the methods of `ImageFormat`, e.g whether the format has an encoder present, and whether it has a decoder present, and provide image decoder and encoder that achieves this as a `Box<dyn DecoderTrait<'a>+'a>`

-### If it's an external decoder.

-Just hook it up and define `DecoderTrait` and watch everything fall into place